AnandAthi/AnandAthi.github.io/about.md

 ---
-title: Know about me more.
+title: Know more about me.
 ---

 My name is Anand Athinarayanan.
 My day job is software engineer in Toronto.
 I like to craft clean software following SOLID principles.
 I also work on building full stack Enterpise scale systems mostly in the Insurance domain.